-- Notifying the Student Financial Assistance and Scholarship Office of any financial awards you receive from outside resources (including scholarships, grants, tuition waivers, or other educational/tuition assistance) not already listed on your Financial Aid Award information available via your My Financial Aid account.
+- Notifying the Financial Aid Office of any financial awards you receive from outside resources (including scholarships, grants, tuition waivers, or other educational/tuition assistance) not already listed on your Financial Aid Award information available via your My Financial Aid account.

 - If you borrow a student loan, you are responsible for completing loan entrance and exit counseling.

 - The repayment of all loans in accordance with the terms of your promissory note.

 - Notifying your lender if any of the following occurs before your loan is repaid: change of address, graduation, withdrawal from or less than half-time attendance, name change, or transfer to another institution.

 - Using financial aid for educational expenses incurred while attending.